BxCppDev/bxdecay0/README.rst

 The **BxDecay0** C++  library provides a set of  classes and functions for the random generation of  simulated nuclear decays.
-It consists in a C++ port of the original Decay0 Fortran program (also known as GENBB in  some other  context) written  and maintained  by Vladimir  Tretyak (KINR_).
+It consists in a C++ port of the original Decay0 Fortran program (also known as GENBB in  some other  context) written  and maintained  by Volodymyr  Tretyak (KINR_).
 Decay0 was created to  address the Monte Carlo generation of nuclear decays  in the context  of double  beta decay and  dark matter experimental research.